vaarn/vaarn.github.io/regions/gnomon.md

 ## Water Debt and the Players

 The players must drink every day (unless they are synthetic).
 Make them aware of this, and punish them when they aren’t drinking.
 Inflicting the **Deprived** tag on them, which prevents them from healing lost HP, is a good start.
 If they go multiple days without drinking, you may impose stiffer penalties.
-Make it clear that the Water Baron has a monopoly on potable water in Gnomon, and that they’ll need to pay his militia with water-debt tokens every day.
+Make it clear that the Water Baron has a monopoly on potable water in Gnomon, and that they’ll need to pay his militia with water debt tokens every day.

 You decide how much a token is worth, but I suggest allowing them to trade an item slot’s worth of equipment for a single token at the Baron’s banks.